J4NN0/linkedin-web-scraper/README.md

 # LinkedIn Web Scraper

-Python Web Scraper for LinkedIn companies.
-The script fully simulate an human activity in order to get data from LinkedIn web pages.
+This is a LinkedIn Python Web Scraper for companies.
+The script fully simulate a human activity (using [Selenium](https://selenium-python.readthedocs.io) library) in order to get data from LinkedIn web pages.
 The purpose is store data from companies of a certain zone, such as:

 - Name
 - Overview